Listen to this article

 Metaphorically speaking, a course crafted to SCORM standards possesses a universal "plug" that seamlessly integrates with a wide array of learning platforms.
 No adapters are required; you simply launch the course file within the LMS.

 SCORM's appeal lies in its adaptability and versatility.
 This framework empowers developers, designers, and administrators.
 It allows them to mix and match course components, deploy the same course across various LMSs effortlessly.
+However, it's worth noting that SCORM comes in different versions—while some LMSs are compatible with version 1.2, others work with SCORM 2004, with many supporting both current iterations.

 SCORM Fact #2: History of SCORM Development